ga-wdi-lessons/ruby-oop/readme.md

 ## You Do: Orange Tree (25 minutes / 2:20)

-> From Chris Pine's "Learn to Program": p 133, section 13.6
+> From Chris Pine's "Learn to Program - Second Edition": p 112, section 13.6

 Make an OrangeTree class that has...